 Kaushik Das is an expert at applying mathematical models to solve business problems.
 He has more than 10 years of experience designing and deploying analytical software, working for enterprise software companies such as Rapt, Demandtec and M-Factor as well as in business consulting with McKinsey.
 After joining EMC’s Data Computing Division as Director of Analytics, Kaushik has led several projects to provide actionable insights from the analysis of big data, for customers in a variety of sectors ranging from Utility, Oil & Gas, to Banking, and Digital Media.
 Kaushik is leveraging his Geophysics PhD-level academic work to lead our efforts to build out an analytics practice for the Energy sector, where Big Data holds great promise.

 Tathagata Das is a third-year Ph.D. student in the AMP Lab in UC Berkeley, working Scott Shenker and Ion Stoica.
 He leads the development of the Spark Streaming project.
 His research interests include datacenter networks and frameworks for large scale data processing.
 Before graduate school, he has worked as an Assistant Researcher in Microsoft Research Lab India.

-Renee DiResta is the VP of Business Development at Haven, a private marketplace for booking ocean freight shipments.
-Prior to Haven, she was a Principal at seed-stage VC fund O’Reilly AlphaTech Ventures (OATV).
-She also spent seven as a trader at Jane Street Capital, a quantitative proprietary trading firm in New York City.
-She is interested in improving liquidity and transparency in private markets, and enjoys investing in and advising hardware startups.
+Renee DiResta is the VP of business development at Haven, a private marketplace for booking ocean freight shipments.
+Prior to Haven, Renee was a principal at seed-stage VC fund O’Reilly AlphaTech Ventures (OATV).
+She also spent seven years as a trader at Jane Street Capital, a quantitative proprietary trading firm in New York City.
+Renee is interested in improving liquidity and transparency in private markets and enjoys investing in and advising hardware startups.